Chip Repair FAQ

 The problem with Rain-X occurs if it gets into the crack.
 Because it is a wax, it reduces the ability of the resin that we use to bond the crack together.
 This makes a good strong repair nearly impossible.

-That’s why I ask if you have used Rain-X or a similar product (ie, Aquapel) since the crack started.
+That’s why before I do any mobile glass repair, I ask if you have used Rain-X or a similar product (ie, Aquapel) since the crack started.
 If so, then I can’t repair the crack.
+If not, then we can get you scheduled for your crack or chip repair appointment in Colorado Springs today!

 What does a good long crack repair look like?